Scalable noisy quantum circuits for biased-noise qubits: Methods

 where $X_\alpha =\prod_{i\in\alpha} X_i$ and $\lbrace p^{\mathcal{G}}_\alpha\rbrace$ is a probability distribution supported on subsets of $\mathrm{supp}(\mathcal{G})$.
 For instance, the noise model of a two-qubit gate will have Kraus operators proportional to $\sigma \otimes \sigma'$ with $(\sigma,\sigma') \in \{I,X\}$.
 Furthermore, a noisy measurement is modelled by a perfect measurement followed by a probability $p_{\text{meas}}$ to flip the outcome.
 Lastly, we assume that single-qubit noisy state preparation consists of a perfect state preparation followed by the application of a Pauli $X$-error with probability $p_{\text{prep}}$.
 Our noise model is based on an idealization of cat qubits that are able to exponentially suppress other noise channels than bit-flip, at the cost of a linear increase in bit-flip rate \cite{Guillaud2021Apr,Lescanne2020May,Chamberland2022Feb} (or the other way around).
-It is an idealization as (i) our Kraus operators can be decomposed with $X$ and $I$ operators only: this is what we call a perfect bias, (ii) we also neglect coherent errors: we only have (possibly correlated) bit-flips.
-A rigorous analysis of the consequences of coherent errors goes beyond the scope of our work, but because such errors would propagate in a similar manner as bit-flips, we don't think they would threaten the noise resilience of our circuits, as also commented briefly in the "benchmarking protocol" section.
-In what follows we provide a definition of "an error" for intermediate steps of the computation. \begin{definition}[Error] Let $\ket{\Psi}$ be the quantum state the qubits should be in at some timestep of the algorithm if all the gates were perfect.
+It is an idealization as (i) the Kraus operators are a linear combination of Pauli $X$ and $I$ operators only: this is what we call a perfect bias, (ii) we also neglect coherent errors meaning that our noise model is a Pauli noise.
+The assumption (ii) is mainly used for pedagogical purposes for the main text.
+Indeed, our main result (the benchmarking protocol) is applicable for biased qubits which are designed in such a manner that their noise model is well approximated by the assumption (i) only (see Theorem \ref{thm:benchmarking} and definition \ref{def:perfect_bias_with_coherent_errors}).
+We now provide the definition of "an error". \begin{definition}[Error] Let $\ket{\Psi}$ be the state the qubits should be in at some timestep of the algorithm if all the gates were perfect.
 Because we consider a probabilistic noise model, the actual $n$-qubit quantum state will take the form $\rho = \sum_i p_i E_i \ket{\Psi}\bra{\Psi} E_i^{\dagger}$, where $E_i$ is a unitary operator and $p_i$ some probability ($p_i \geq 0$, $\sum_i p_i=1$).
-The unitary operator $E_i$, applied with probability $p_i$, is what we call the error that affected the ideal state $\ket{\Psi}$. \end{definition} \textit{Noise-resilient Hadamard test.} The core idea behind our work is to exploit the fact that only bit-flips are produced, in order to design circuits guaranteeing that most of these errors will never reach the measurement in the Hadamard test.
-In order to explain our results we need to introduce first a number of auxiliary technical definitions.
+The operator $E_i$ is what we call the error that affected $\ket{\Psi}$. \end{definition}